tommyblue/smugmug-backup/README.md

 You can run the app multiple times, all exising files will be skipped if their sizes match.

-**Note on multiple runs**

-The app skips existing files but doesn't check their sizes.
-So if you interrupt a running execution of the program while it's saving a file, it will exist but will also probably be corrupted.

-I'd like to manage this situation, but in the meanwhile when you interrupt an execution, take notes of the last files shown in the console and check if they're valid, deleting them otherwise.

 ## Releases

 Releases for multiple systems can be found in the [project releases page](https://github.com/tommyblue/smugmug-backup/releases)